 - Premiums are higher for the same level of LTC benefit because of the added life insurance and cash accumulation benefits.

-- Hybrid strategies are more complex than traditional coverage because they can be used in a variety of ways and combine a several benefits.
+- Hybrid strategies are more complex than traditional coverage because they can be used in a variety of ways and combine several benefits.

 A hybrid vs. traditional LTC case study

 Let’s look at a case study to compare options and see each strategy at work.

 - Steve is 50 years old and generally healthy

 - He hopes to retire by age 60